 You want to put someone else on the title to your house.
 Maybe it's to add a spouse or give a child an interest in the house for estate purposes.
-It's pretty easy in most states, but involves filling out forms, getting signatures notarized and filing documents with some recording office.
+It's pretty easy in most states but does involve filling out forms, getting signatures notarized and filing documents with the local recording office.
 You might do this yourself, but using a title company will prevent any mistakes that could cause problems later and is strongly encouraged.
 If you still have a mortgage, remember that you may need permission from your lender to add another person to the title.

 Know Where to File

-Title companies handle details of real estate transactions, such as providing title insurance, researching property ownership records and filing or recording deeds.
+Title companies handle details of real estate transactions every day, such as providing title insurance, researching property ownership records and filing or recording deeds.
 As a result, they know exactly what paperwork you need to file and where.
-The agency where you file paperwork to add a name to a deed varies by state, but usually is in the office of a county official such as a county clerk, recorder or registrar.
-A local title company can direct you where to file and help make sure everything is legally and properly executed.
+The agency where you file paperwork to add a name to a deed varies by state, but usually is in the office of a county official such as the county clerk, recorder or registrar.
+A local title company can tell you where to file and help make sure everything is legally and properly executed.

-You'll have to sign a form requesting an addition to the deed.
-It also must be signed by the party whose name you're adding.
-You can get this form from a lawyer or a title company; in some states, the recording office provides a form for you to sign and have notarized.
-A title company will handle these chores, have the deed recorded and return the original to you if you prefer not to perform these tasks yourself.
+In some states, the recording office provides a form for you to sign and have notarized.
+Once again, a title company will handle these chores, have the deed recorded and return the original to you if you prefer not to perform these tasks yourself.

 In some instances, you may wish to transfer your property to another person without retaining any ownership yourself.
 A title company can help with this task through a quitclaim or warranty deed.
 By signing and filing a quitclaim deed, you agree to transfer your interest in the property to another person.
 This is a common practice during divorces when the divorce settlement awards one person the house that the couple owned jointly when married.
 The person leaving the home files a quitclaim deed and surrenders their interest in the property.